Scripting architecture

 - There's one instance per worker thread when running workloads

-in case of the main thread, user specified for the other) that gets executed, and when this function ends, the thread also exists.
+in case of the main thread, user specified for background workers) that gets executed, and when this function ends, the thread also exits.

-The worker threads are hovever C++-first: the random workload is generated by a C++ runner, and it only executes lua functions when it is neccessary.
+The worker threads are however C++-first: the random workload is generated by a C++ runner, and it only executes Lua functions when it is necessary.

 Limitations